Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 </div>

+#### On a Series object

-### Let's define a function to be applied for each val in a colum
+Let's define a function to be applied for each element of a column.

 ```python